WhiteApfel/Pullkin/README.md

 just wrapped the code already written by Franc[e]sco in a design convenient for my own use

-Note that for the listening part Franc[e]sco has to pull in http-ece which depends on a full blown native crypto library rather than just oscrypto. it is an optional dependency so you'll have to install it explicitly by depending on `pullkin[listen]`
+Note that for the listening part Franc[e]sco has to pull in http-ece which depends on a full-blown native crypto library rather than just oscrypto. it is an optional dependency, so you'll have to install it explicitly by depending on `pullkin[listen]`

 ## Usage